ICONationTeam/ICONSafe-SCORE/README.md

 ## Developers Quick Start

-Here is a checklist you will need to follow in order to deploy MultiSigWallet to the Yeouido testnet:
+Here is a checklist you will need to follow in order to deploy ICONSafe to the Yeouido testnet:

   * Install prerequisites:
     * `python3 -m venv ./venv && source ./venv/bin/activate`
     * `pip install tbears`
     * `sudo apt install jq`
-  * Clone the MultiSigWallet repository:
+  * Clone the ICONSafe repository:
-    * `git clone https://github.com/iconation/MultiSigWallet.git && cd MultiSigWallet`
+    * `git clone https://github.com/iconation/ICONSafe.git && cd ICONSafe`
-  * Bootstrap tbears using the `bootstrap_tbears.sh` script located in the tbears folder of the MultiSigWallet repository
+  * Bootstrap tbears using the `bootstrap_tbears.sh` script located in the tbears folder of the ICONSafe repository
     * `./tbears/bootstrap_tbears.sh`
-  * Everytime you want to keep working on this contract, start tbears using the `start_tbears.sh` script located in the tbears folder of the MultiSigWallet repository
+  * Everytime you want to keep working on this contract, start tbears using the `start_tbears.sh` script located in the tbears folder of the ICONSafe repository
     * `./tbears/start_tbears.sh`
   * Install the operator wallets:
     * `./install.sh`